 - ¼-1/2 cup chicken stock

-- Hollow out onions using a teaspoon and set aside
+- Carefully hollow out onions using a teaspoon and set aside

 - Fry sausage in a pan for 5 minutes, or until cooked through.
 Remove from pan.
 When cool to touch, crumble sausage

 - Heat oil in the sausage pan.
 Add onions, celery and apple and cook till onions are transparent.
 Add sage and season to taste with salt

 - Add onion mixture and breadcrumbs to crumbled sausage.
 Mix to combine.
 Add just enough chicken stock to moisten stuffing